oyieroyier/javascript_practice/classes/README.md

 We do not use arrow function syntax for constructor functions or the prototype methods because arrow functions do not have a prototype property and so can't be used as constructors.

-Also, arrow functions inherit the `this` keyword from the context in which they were defined rather than setting it in the object in wich they were invoked.
+Also, arrow functions inherit the `this` keyword from the context in which they were defined rather than setting it in the object in which they were invoked.
 This makes them useless for method invocation.

 #### Constructors, Class Identity and `instanceof`